zahraadaher/muograph/README.md

 For those unfamiliar with poetry, basically just prepend commands with `poetry run` to use the stuff installed within the local environment, e.g. `poetry run jupyter notebook` to start a jupyter notebook server.
 This local environment is basically a python virtual environment.
 To correctly set up the interpreter in your IDE, use `poetry run which python` to see the path to the correct python executable.

-## Examples
+## Tutorials

-A few examples to introduce users to the package can be found in the `tutorial/` folder.
+A few tutorials to introduce users to the package can be found in the `tutorial/` folder.
 They are provied as Jupyter notebooks:

  - `00_Volume_of_interest.ipynb` shows how to define a voxelized volume of interest, later used by the reconstruction algorithms.
  - `01_Hits.ipynb` demonstrates how to load muon hits, and simulate detector spatial resolution and/or efficiency effects.